 Now, in some cases you could be living with an emotionally abusive mate, and if you fear this is so, I really advise talking to a couple, or a counselor, who knows both of you in real life and getting their perspective.
 You may need to take steps to get yourself safe from abuse.

 But from the emails I’ve read, it doesn’t look like that is the case.
-It looks like this is a longstsanding relationship issue, and after years of unmet needs the marriage has deteriorated to something totally loveless.
+It looks like this is a longstanding relationship issue, and after years of unmet needs the relationship has deteriorated into something that feels like a virtually loveless marriage.

 And now I’m about to tell you something that may be difficult to hear.
 I’m not trying to hurt anyone, but I want to be truly helpful, and saying, “I know it’s hard, and that’s really, really sad” isn’t always the most helpful thing.

 It is extremely rare that only one person in the marriage feels as if they are not getting their needs met.

 If you’re feeling like you’re living in a loveless marriage because you’re not getting your needs met–for affection, for love, for caring–the odds are almost 100% that he feels exactly the same way.

 Here’s what happens: you both enter marriage needing essentially the same thing–you both want to feel cherished, connected, and loved.
 The problem is that the way that you experience these things is very different.
 So you’re both looking for very different things from each other.
-And the longer you go without getting them, the more a negative cycle is born.
+And the longer you go without getting your needs met, the more a negative cycle is born.
 She withdraws and gets sad.
 He feels angry at her for blaming him for being a bad husband, when she’s not accepting him either.
 So he may withdraw, or even get hostile.
 I don’t mean violent; I just mean that there’s this air in the house like he’s always angry, and she’s always on the verge of tears.

 That’s not healthy.